Gondwana Game Reserve

 Gondwana Game Reserve offers a diverse selection of luxury safari lodge accommodation.
 Kwena Lodge has fourteen open plan rooms, which have all been designed to make the most of the beauty of the surrounding area, with 180-degree views and skylights for star gazing.
 All rooms are en-suite with deep baths and walk in showers.
 They also have their own private patios and fireplaces for when the evenings get cooler.
 The other option for guests are the three chic bush villas with two, three and four en-suite bedroom options.
 The Bush Villas are family friendly with luxurious bedrooms, private decks and spacious bathrooms.
 Lehele Lodge is situated very close to the Bush Villas and has gourmet meals and an infinity pool overlooking the valley.

 Children of all ages are welcome at Gondwana.
 However, children under 12 may not stay at Kwena Lodge as the rooms are separate and do not cater for families.
 The Bush Villas are ideal for families to stay at and there are a whole host of activities to keep children entertained and babysitting can be arranged.
-There is a children's menu available at all times and dinner can be organized in your villa or in the boma for children under twelve either with their parents or a sitter.
+There is a children's menu available at all times and dinner can be organised in your villa or in the boma for children under twelve either with their parents or a sitter.

 The Spa offers a full treatment menu, utilizing the luxurious Africology product range.
 Treatments can be in the double treatment room or open air for a truly “au natural” experience.
 In addition guests can request in room treatments for the ultimate in privacy and ease.
 During their stay, guests are treated to surprise bush breakfasts, boma barbecues, romantic picnics and evening sundowners.
 The rooms and main lodges are all decorated to top standards and all rooms have fireplaces for the colder months.